namyaila/namyaila.github.io/about.md

 ### academic background

 I graduated from the University of Connecticut in 2016 with a Bachelors of Science in Pure Mathematics.
 Since then, I've been at the Massachusetts General Hospital and Harvard Medical School doing research at the Insitute for Technology Assessment.
 The work I do is a blend of mathematics, computer science, and medicine.
+I'll be attending medical school in the fall (M.D.
+'22).
 My most recent publications are below:

 - Kabrhel C, Ali A, Choi JG, Hur C. "Systemic Thrombolysis, Catheter-Directed Thrombolysis, and Anticoagulation for Intermediate-Risk Pulmonary Embolism: A Simulation Modeling Analysis".
 Academic Emergency Medicine.
 2017 October 24.